 Richard J. Edwards was selected as the 18th City of Stockton Fire Chief in December 2019.
 Chief Edwards began his fire service career as a volunteer firefighter in 1995 with the Diamond Springs/El Dorado Fire Protection District.
 He became a professional firefighter with the Georgetown Fire District in 1998 and later worked for the City of Folsom as a Firefighter Paramedic before coming to the City of Stockton in the year 2000.

-Edwards holds an Associate's degree in Business Administration, and a Bachelor's degree in Emergency Management.
+Edwards holds an Associate's degree in Business Administration and a Bachelor's degree in Emergency Management.
 He is currently enrolled in a Master's program, studying Organizational Leadership and Public Administration.
-Chief Edwards also holds certification as a Chief Fire Officer, Fire Instructor, Paramedic, and an Emergency Management Specialist.
+Chief Edwards also holds certification as a Chief Fire Officer, Fire Instructor, Paramedic, and Emergency Management Specialist.

 The Stockton Fire Department is committed to providing excellent emergency and non-emergency customer service - ensuring a safe community through public education, prevention, and aggressive suppression and rescue activities.

 There are currently no external links.

 This City of Stockton web page last reviewed on --- 11/8/2022